 These unaudited interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34 Interim Financial Reporting.
-The unaudited interim financial statements do not include all of the disclosures required for a complete set of annual financial statements for the year ended January 31, 2016, which have been prepared in accordance with IFRS as issued by the IASB.
+The unaudited interim financial statements do not include all of the disclosures required for a complete set of annual financial statements and should be read in conjunction with the audited annual financial statements for the year ended January 31, 2016, which have been prepared in accordance with IFRS as issued by the IASB.